top of page

 • Women’s work attire is generally quite flexible as long as it fully covers your chest.
 Wearing shorter sleeved clothing in the summer is also an option if you need to cool down but coming to work in shorts is not a good idea.

-*Tip: You can buy some inexpensive work clothing from Uniqlo and GU.
+*Tip: You can buy some inexpensive work clothing from Uniqlo (check out the 感動ジャケット!) and GU.
 Both stores take international debit/credit cards, so they are great options for when you first get here.

 Japanese Office Dress